mattzano/splicing/README.md

 2. Edit the config/comparisons.yaml
 3. Edit the config/config.yaml

-## Making a sample sheet
+## 1.Making a sample sheet - the same used for alignment should work

-See example data for the formating of sample sheets.
-The following columns are mandatory: sample_name, group, exclude_sample_downstream_analysis
+Remember, the following columns are mandatory:
+ - sample_name,
+ - group,

-exclude_sample_downstream_analysis should be present, if you want to exclude a sample it should be a 1, otherwise you can leave it blank
+ - exclude_sample_downstream_analysis # this should be present, if you want to exclude a sample it should be a 1, otherwise you can leave it blank

-After these 3 critical columns, you can include as many additional columns as you like
+ - After these 3 critical columns, you can include as many additional columns as you like

 Here is an example sample sheet where we have a het, hom, and wt of a mutant